NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/general_quality/10_Comprehensibility.rst

 The data sets must be consistent in their terminology and structure with the ideas of the departments.

-The accuracy of data means the extent to which it reflects the real world and whether this can be substantiated with a source.
-Furthermore, data accuracy ensures that real people can work with the data.
-Data accuracy is particularly important in highly regulated industries such as healthcare or finance.

 ********************
 Tools and Libraries
 ********************